Evaporating droplets on inclined plant leaves and synthetic surfaces: experiments and mathematical models: Model Framework

-The derivation, assumptions and boundary conditions are summarised in the Supplementary Material.
+For the period of time in which evaporation is governed by the CCR mode, the radius is fixed to be $R=R_0$ for $0 < t \leq t_{\text{rec}}$.
+For $t>t_{\text{rec}}$, the assumption is that the evaporation proceeds in the CCA mode, for which $\theta=\theta_{\text{rec}}$.
+The assumptions behind the derivation of (\ref{eq:popovmodel}) are summarised in the Supplementary Material.
 Note that the Popov model is only designed for horizontal substrates.
 When we apply it to droplet evaporation on an incline, the initial left and right contact angles are simply averaged to determine an initial contact angle for the model.
-We emphasise that this averaging procedure only applies to the original Popov model when we attempt to apply it to evaporation on an incline (for our two new models described below, the left, $\theta_{\text{L}}$, and right, $\theta_{\text{R}}$, contact angles are tracked explicitly).
+We emphasise that this averaging procedure only applies to the original Popov model when we attempt to apply it to evaporation on an incline (for our new model described below, the left, $\theta_{\text{L}}$, and right, $\theta_{\text{R}}$, contact angles are tracked explicitly).